 Brent holds a Master’s degree in Rehabilitation Counseling from Southern Illinois University and is a Certified Rehabilitation Counselor, specializing in Substance Use Disorder prevention, treatment and recovery.
 He is also a Registered Nurse with many years of experience in multiple clinical settings, including physical-medical rehabilitation and medical-surgical care.
 Brent is especially interested in novel approaches to address health and resource disparities affecting rural and minority populations.

-Liesl is the Rural Health Project Coordinator for the Eastern region of the SIU School of Medicine – Center for Rural Health and Social Service Development, serving 20 counties in the eastern portion of southern Illinois.
-She holds a Bachelor of Science degree from Indiana University in Human Development and Family Studies, with a minor in Sociology, as well as a Master of Health Administration degree (MHA) from the University of Southern Indiana and is currently a Certified Drug Endangered Children trainer with the National Alliance for Drug Endangered Children.
+Liesl is the Program Coordinator for the Eastern region of the SIU School of Medicine - Center for Rural Health and Social Service Development, serving the southeastern portion of southern Illinois.
+She holds a Bachelor of Science degree from Indiana University in Human Development and Family Studies, with a minor in Sociology, as well as a Master of Health Administration degree from the University of Southern Indiana.
+Currently, Liesl is also a Certified Drug Endangered Children trainer with the National Alliance for Drug Endangered Children (DEC).
 She has worked in the medical field in various capacities for the past 35 years.
-Her areas of special interest include medical career pipeline programs, grant writing and management, Peer Recovery Specialist development and training, addiction and recovery issues, drug courts, community drug coalition and DEC alliance development, sober living home development, MAT expansion, and health education.
+Her areas of special interest are addiction and recovery issues, including sober living home expansion, MAT education, Peer Recovery Specialist development and expansion, community drug coalition and DEC alliance development, Narcan training, and judicial partnerships/drug courts.
+In addition, she works with medical career pipeline programs, grant writing and management, and health education opportunities.

 Imran completed his Bachelor’s in Pharmacy from Shadan College of Pharmacy in 2017.
 His work experience includes a Territory Manager for a major laboratory, promotion of cardio-diabetic brands and many projects including Rural Health Initiatives under the campaign, “Awareness For Life”.
 Simultaneously, he has pursued his Master’s in pharmacy with a specialization in Pharmacology.
 Currently, Imran is also pursuing a Master’s in Health Informatics from Southern Illinois University Carbondale.